 The widow liked to innovate.
 She could afford to suggest, modify and install the latest household conveniences.
-She had a gas manufacturing plant built, and operated gas lighting throughout the entire house.
+She installed a gas manufacturing plant, and operated gas lighting throughout the entire house.
 In her conservatory a zinc sub-floor was placed under removable panels, to capture water from the plants.
 She designed a double sink in one of her many kitchens, inset in a sloping wooden counter into which she instructed her workers to carve a wash board, and including a molded soap holder.

 The sinks had exactly thirteen drain holes.

 13 panes in the Tiffany windows.
 13 panels in the 13th bathroom.
 13 hooks in each cupboard, one for each of the widow’s 13 colored séance robes.
 There are 13 date palms lining the drive to the Carriage House with 13 windows.
 Her Grand Ballroom chandelier came all the way from France with only twelve lights.
 She had a thirteenth added.